 8. Where do you see yourself in five years?

 Ah, I have no idea.
 Hopefully, creating a body of work that means something to me and people who encounter it.

 10. What do you hope to achieve with your art?

-This might sound totally unrealistic, but I eventually want to explore the possibility of visually communicating to the sub-conscious human mind.
-Through this understanding I want to explore if we can make people reflect and hence alter the nature and structure of human mind and evolve as a collective species.
+This might sound totally unrealistic, but I eventually want to explore the possibility of visually communicating with the subconscious human mind.
+Through this understanding, I want to explore if we can make people reflect and hence alter the nature and structure of the human mind and evolve as a collective species.
 Weird, I know.

 11. Now, tell us a little more about you as a person: what is your favourite food?